Deaf amateur sailor honored with 'knighthood' following daring rescue

 LONDON — It wasn't until Gavin Reid was pulling himself up a 75-foot yacht mast in the dark in the middle of Pacific Ocean that he actually stopped to think about the peril he was putting himself in.

-The 27-year-old, who has been deaf from birth, was competing in a round-the-world race when his boat received a distress signal from another vessel off the Australian coast.
+The 28-year-old, who has been deaf from birth, was competing in a round-the-world race when his boat received a distress signal from another vessel off the Australian coast.

 A crew member aboard the stricken yacht had become tangled high in the boat's rigging for an exhausting seven hours.